Stuycs-K/final-project-10-lin-ken-wu-eric/PRESENTATION.md

 Why is code obfuscation important?

-Hiding your code is very important because in the worst case scenario that your code is stolen
+Hiding your code is very important because in the worst case scenario that your code is stolen by bad actors, then you wouldn't want them to know how it works.
+It will make it difficult for them to understand how your code works and how to compile it to use it for their own benefit.
+If the hackers eventually do crack the code, it will take them a long time, which may be enough time to catch them.

+Essentially, it will hinder the ability of hackers who steal code to understand your code.

+HOWEVER, it is important to note that code obfuscation does not help increase the security of your code AT ALL.
+Keeping your data safe is your own responsibility and code obfuscation does not hide your data; it only makes your code unreadable.

+What are the different methods you can use to obfuscate code?

+Examples: